-- 1. Approve:
+- 1. Approve;

 - 2. Approve with modifications or conditions; or

 - 3. Deny.

-G. Hearings Required
+- G. Hearings Required

-1. The PC shall consider the request for a USP at an advertised public hearing.
+- 1. The PC shall consider the request for a USP at an advertised public hearing.
 Notice shall be published pursuant to this Code.
-Additionally, there shall be notice given to adjacent property owners within five hundred feet.
-The PC shall consider the recommendation of the County Administrator or designee, comments made at the public hearing, and the requirements of this section in preparing its recommendation for the Board of County Commissioners.
+Additionally,

-- 2. The PC may recommend:

-- a.
-Approve;

-- b.
-Approve with modifications or conditions; or

-- c.
-Deny.

-- 3. The Board of County Commissioners shall consider the request for a USP at an advertised public hearing.
+- 2. The PC may recommend: - a.
+Approve; - b.
+Approve with modifications or conditions; or - c.
+Deny. - 3.
+The Board of County Commissioners shall consider the request for a USP at an advertised public hearing.
 Notice shall be as required for the PC hearing.
 The Board of County Commissioners shall consider the recommendation of the County Administrator or designee, the recommendation of the PC, comments made at the public hearing, and the requirements of this section in rendering its decision.
 Approval or denial of a USP shall be in writing.
-The written approval may include conditions as necessary to ensure compliance with this Code.

-H. Effect of Approval

-- 1. Approval of a USP allows for the approved signage to be used in locations anywhere within the USP without those signs being considered off-site signs. - 2.
+The written approval may include conditions as necessary to ensure compliance with this Code. - H. Effect of Approval - 1.
+Approval of a USP allows for the approved signage to be used in locations anywhere within the USP without those signs being considered off-site signs. - 2.
 Substantial modifications to an approved USP shall be made through an amended Agreement in accordance with Section 406.3, as approved by the Board of County Commissioners after receiving a recommendation by the PC. - 3.
 Existing signage not incorporated into the request for approval of the USP shall be removed within the time specified in the Agreement. - 4.
 All signs in the area of the USP shall be in conformance with the USP.
 Additional Sign Permitting fees may be required to ensure compliance with the USP. - 5.
-For any large-scale commercial retail development proposed to be located within the USP, such development is exempt from Section 1102.4.l. of this Code. - 6.
+For any large-scale commercial retail development proposed to be located within the USP, such development is exempt from Section 1102.4.I. of this Code. - 6.
 The Agreement shall be recorded in the public records of Pasco County in a manner that future purchasers will be notified of the existence of the USP.

-7. The applicant shall be responsible for notifying tenants of the requirements of the USP.
+- 7. The applicant shall be responsible for notifying tenants of the requirements of the USP.

-Modifications to an Approved USP
+- I. Modifications to an Approved USP

-1. Substantial Modifications
+- 1. Substantial Modifications